vishwajeetsingh01/document_query_project/README.md

-# PDF📖 - Document Query 🤖
+# PDF📖 - Document Query Chat Bot🤖

-*The **PDF - Chat Bot** allows users to upload PDF files and interact with the content through a chatbot interface.
+*The **PDF - Document Query Chat Bot** allows users to upload PDF files and interact with the content through a chatbot interface.
 It leverages natural language processing (NLP) to enable users to ask questions, summarize content, or retrieve specific information from the uploaded PDFs.
 This app is ideal for anyone who needs to quickly extract insights or explore large PDF documents interactively.*<br>

 ![alt text](assets/image.png)